bitrise-io/devcenter/docs/tips-and-tricks/dont-mark-build-failed-if-step-fails.md

         echo "Failing Step."
         exit 1
         # exit 1 would mark this step as Failed, but it won't break the Build
-        #  because of the is_skippable: true flag / propery
+        #  because of the is_skippable: true flag / property
 ```

 You can find more examples on [GitHub](https://github.com/bitrise-io/bitrise/blob/fec3772ee2287d6e405d908fb9b42367a5751b43/_examples/tutorials/errors-force-run-and-skippable/bitrise.yml).